RobSpectre/Talks-Old/With Great Power/README.md

   - Not only would the scenery inspire me to make my home in the greatest city in the world, but the story would be one that would be one that would have pronounced effect on me as I started a career in programming.
+  - It's a lesson all developers would do well to learn, lest we suffer Spider-man's same fate
+  - For make no mistake, the great power we possess carries the same responsibility as Spidey.
 - Agenda
   - Intro
     - Bio